Kitura/BlueSocket/README.md

 		],
 	exclude: ["EchoServer.xcodeproj", "README.md", "Sources/Info.plist"]
 ```
 The following command sequence will build and run the echo server on Linux.
-If running on macOS, omit the `-Xcc -fblocks` switch as it's not needed on macOS.
+If running on macOS or with the 8/23 toolchain, omit the `-Xcc -fblocks` switch as it's not needed on macOS.
 ```
 $ swift build -Xcc -fblocks
 $ .build/debug/EchoServer